-Ctrl+Space Set a mark for a region.
-See "Marks and regions" on page save a copy of that region.
-See "Deleting and killing text"

-Ctrl+w Kill the region between the mark and current point, and on page 45.

-Alt+W Copy the region between the mark and the current point.
+Set a mark for a region.
+See "Marks and regions" on page Ctrl+Space 43.
+Kill the region between the mark and current point, and Ctrl+W save a copy of that region.
+See "Deleting and killing text" on page 48.
+Copy the region between the mark and the current point.
+Meta+W

-See "Deleting and killing text" on page 45.
+See "Deleting and killing text" on page 48.

-Ctrl+Y Insert (yank) a copied region before the current point.
-See

-"Inserting text" on page 49.
+Insert (yank) a copied region before the current point.
+See Ctrl+Y "Inserting text" on page 53.